Mosamorphing/WTF-Graph/03_Publishing Subgraph (testnet)/readme.md

 ![bridge](./img/3-6.png)

 Note: The testnet publication is not indexed.
 Publications only get indexed on the mainnet.
 We will cover that in the next lecture.

+# Summary

+In this lecture, we see a step-by-step guide on how to publish subgraphs on testnet.